 - As the contracted strategist and inaugural Book Publishing Expert for TheBalanceCareers.com (formerly About.com Book Publishing) — for six years writing, acquiring and editing content, conducting interviews, creating weekly thematic newsletters — and spreading it all on SEO-effective blog posts and social media, I understand digital content strategy and how to deploy it.

 - As a former strategic planner and now a professional strategist for companies and brands, I bring expert marketing thinking to the challenge of getting books out into the marketplace.

 I understand how hard it is to be an author.

 Like the vast majority of publishing pros, I’ve been a book lover since birth, a TV lover for almost that long… and have been a writer almost as long as I’ve been a reader.

 A number of years ago, a cocky me abruptly took my savings and quit my publishing job to focus on my own writing and storytelling in print and on screens.
-I found out writing is hard — writing for a living is even harder and can be elusive.
+I found out writing is hard — writing “for a living” can be elusive.

 If you have built castles in the air, your work need not be lost; that is where they should be.
 Now put the foundations under them.

 — Henry David Thoreau

 I struggled with the many, many challenges of the creative life and learned hard lessons the fall-flat, ass-bruising way.
-My biggest mistake was not properly building or deploying strong foundations.
+My biggest mistake was not properly building, maintaining or deploying strong foundations.

 What is a creator’s foundation?